Published on May 3, 2022

 Vibration therapy is one of them.
 While scientific research is still limited about the effects of vibration on neuropathy foot pain, advocates claim its numerous benefits.

-When properly performed, vibration therapy may help relieve nerve pain, boost blood circulation, decrease neuropathy symptoms, stimulate the nerves, and even prevent further nerve damage.
+When correctly performed, vibration therapy may help relieve nerve pain, boost blood circulation, decrease neuropathy symptoms, stimulate the nerves, and even prevent further nerve damage.
 On the contrary, if the vibration intensity is too high or the use is too frequent, vibrations may worsen neuropathy pain and symptoms.

 Related article: The Best Foot Massagers for Neuropathy & Diabetic Foot Pain